linn-s-h/GardenParadise/README.md

 # Garden Paradise 🪴✨
-Garden Paradise was made in a relational database project, over three weeks, during my exchange in South Kore!
+Garden Paradise was made in a relational database project, over three weeks, during my exchange in South Korea!
 It is a plant search app for beginner plant owners, who want to expand their plant collection and need help narrowing down their choices.

 ![image](https://github.com/user-attachments/assets/45b107ad-098e-4384-a468-ee75f8f65fe7)